How to Write the Harvard University Supplemental Essays 2020-2021

 Harvard University, perhaps the most prestigious and well-known institution in the world, is the nation’s oldest higher learning establishment with a founding date of 1636.
 Boasting an impressive alumni network from Sheryl Sandberg to Al Gore, it’s no surprise that Harvard recruits some of the top talents in the world.

-With only a little over 1,900 students gaining admission out of an applicant pool of about 43,300, Harvard College’s acceptance rate for the class of 2023 came in at a record low of 4.5%.
-In addition to academic transcripts, extracurricular activities, and letters of recommendation, Harvard gives applicants the option of providing an additional essay.
+With only a little over 1,900 students gaining admission out of an applicant pool of about 40,248, Harvard College’s acceptance rate for the class of 2024 came in at a record low of 4.9%.
+In addition to academic transcripts, extracurricular activities, and letters of recommendation, Harvard requires one essays, and two optional essays.

 Want to learn what Harvard University will actually cost you based on your income?
 And how long your application to the school should take?
 Here’s what every student considering Harvard University needs to know.

-How to Write the Harvard University Application Essays
+How to Write the Harvard University Supplemental Essays

 While you don’t have to complete this essay, we at CollegeVine recommend completing any essay that could potentially give Harvard a deeper insight into your personality.
 Here, Harvard is simply asking for a list of the activities you participate in outside of school.
 However, note that you don’t want to repeat anything you may have mentioned when listing your extracurriculars elsewhere on your application.